saefstroem/modrangeselection/README.md

 - **Uniqueness**: Each generated value is unique and not repeated.
 - **Randomness**: Values are generated in a manner that is unpredictable (or dependent on entropy).
 - **Efficiency**: Both generation and update operations are performed in constant time `O(1)`.
-- **Tracking**: The algorithm maintains a record of used and available IDs.
+- **Tracking**: The algorithm maintains a record of used and available values.
 - **Entropy Usage**: The algorithm uses external entropy for selection.

 ## Data Structures